 JINYA Ramen Bar recently opened up at South Victory.

-New ramen spot from Japan, Hinodeya Ramen, is coming soon to Lower Greenville.
+New ramen spot from Japan, Hinodeya Ramen, just opened in Lower Greenville.

 Ramen Hakata recently opened up a new location in Allen.